wpbrown/oakproxy/README.md

 **AzureAD.Instance** | *required* | The URL for the Azure cloud (typically `https://login.microsoftonline.com/`).
 **AzureAD.TenantId** | *required*  | The UUID for your Azure AD tenant.
 **OAKProxy.ProxiedApplications** | *required* | An array of ProxiedApplication JSON objects.
 At least 1 application must be configured.
-OAKProxy.SidMatching | `None` | Users are matched to AD DS users only by UPN by default (`None`).
+OAKProxy.SidMatching | `Never` | Users are matched to AD DS users only by UPN by default (`Never`).
 To switch matching on SID, first ensure the optional claim is configured and then set to `Only`.
 To match on SID if the claim is present and fallback to UPN match otherwise, set to `First`.
 This is useful for mixed environments where some users are mastered in AD DS and some in Azure AD.
 When using `First`, if the SID claim is present but no match is found, this is an error, no fallback will occur.
 OAKProxy.ServicePrincipalMappings | *optional* | An array of ServicePrincipalMapping objects.
 Applications connecting that do not have a mapping specified will be denied access even if they have the app_impersonation role.
 Host.Urls | `http://*` | Specifies the interfaces and ports to listen on.
 Production deployments must use HTTPS.